bputrah/open-telemetry-kit/README.md

 >$ python3 quickstart.py embedded_srt_example.mov embedded_srt_example.json

-_Note: Because the telemetry is embedded, this script will create a `metadata.json` file and extract the data into `[video_name].srt`.
-This will not happen with standalone telemetry files like in the examples below._

 Extract telemetry from the sample `srt` or `csv` files respectively:

 >$ python3 quickstart.py srt_example.srt srt_example.json